Tehreek-e-Insaf

 Officially, the PTI has stated that its focus is on turning Pakistan into a model welfare state espousing Islamic socialism, and also on dismantling religious discrimination against Pakistani minorities.
 The PTI terms itself an anti–status quo movement advocating an Islamic democracy centred on egalitarianism.
 It claims to be the only non-dynastic party of mainstream Pakistani politics in contrast to parties such as the PPP and PML–N. Since 2019, the party has been criticized by political opponents and analysts alike for its failures to address various economic and political issues, particularly the Pakistani economy, which was further weakened in light of the COVID-19 pandemic.
 However, Khan and the PTI were later praised for leading the country's economic recovery in the pandemic's later stages.
 During its time in power, the party faced backlash over its crackdown on the Pakistani opposition as well as its regulation of increased censorship through curbs on Pakistani media outlets and freedom of speech.

-The party faced challenges following the toppling of Imran Khan's government.
+The party faced a crackdown following the May 9 riots, with arrests, detention and the resignation of party leaders, while the government claimed that this action was a necessary response to the violence, vandalism, and arson allegedly carried out by PTI officeholders and supporters.
 On 2 December 2023, Gohar Ali Khan was elected unopposed as the Chairman of PTI.
 Imran Khan nominated him for the position of the new chairman of PTI.
-The federal government of Pakistan is currently considering banning the party over accusations of organising violent protests and leaking classified information.

 History